First Year Fellows

 Dr. Luis Gonzalez Corro was born and raised in rural Panama.
 At the age of 18, he won a full scholarship to study medicine in Havana, Cuba.
-Medical school graduation brought him another geographical shift, this time to New York City.
-He completed his residency in the Primary Care and Social Internal Medicine program at Montefiore/Albert Einstein College of Medicine in Bronx, NY.
-Luis’s research interests include access to HIV and Hepatitis C treatment for impoverished populations with substance use disorders.
-Given his lived experiences as an Afro-Latinx physician, his additional research interests include the use of social sciences frameworks such as Critical Race Praxis and Anti-racism in HIV care, as well as the intersection of community-based participatory research, research-based advocacy, and its translation to policy.
-Luis is committed to using medicine as a tool for advocacy, equity, and social justice.
-In his free time he enjoys running, cycling, and he aspires to become a skillful sailor.
+Subsequently, he completed his residency in New York City in the Primary Care and Social Internal Medicine program at Montefiore/Albert Einstein in the Bronx.
+Luis’ research interests include access to HIV and Hepatitis C treatment for impoverished populations with substance use disorders, the use of social sciences frameworks such as Critical Race Praxis and antiracism in HIV care research, as well as the intersection of Community-Based Participatory Research, research-based advocacy, and their translation to policy.
+Given his lived experiences as an Afro-Latinx physician, Luis is committed to using medicine as a tool for advocacy, equity, and social justice.
+Hobbies: Dismantling systems of oppression.

 Morgan Walker, MD

 Medical School: Louisiana State University Health Sciences Center School of Medicine, New Orleans